 On March 27, 2020, the Coronavirus Act Relief and Economic Security Act (CARES), Public Law 116-136 was signed, providing \$5 billion for Community Development Block Grant (CDBG-CV), Emergency Solutions Grant (ESG-CV) and Housing Opportunities for Persons with AIDS (HOPWA-CV) to prevent, prepare for, and respond to the COVID-19 and the economic and housing impacts caused by this unprecedented crisis.
 The State of West Virginia received from the U.S. Department of Housing and Urban Development (HUD) a total of \$20,250,608.00 in CDBG-CV funding.
 Through the citizen participation process, the State identified the following priorities for the CDBG-CV Program: Emergency Mortgage, Rental, and Utility Assistance, Public Facilities Development, and Food Distribution.
-During the 2021 Program Year, the WVDED held a three rounds of CDBG-CV applications and awarded a total of 15 projects, totalling \$12,352,205.76.
-Projects included 5 Public Facilities Projects, 5 Public Service Projects, and 5 Food Distribution/Pantry Projects.
+During the 2022 Program Year, the WVDED administered a total of 24 CDBG-CV projects throughout the state, totalling \$18,792,464.98.
+Projects included 8 Public Facilities Projects, 12 Public Service Projects, and 7 Food Distribution/Pantry Projects.
 All projects awarded were committed to activities in non-entitlement communities that prevent, prepare for, or respond to the COVID-19 Pandemic.
-Please note, the WVDED continued to oversee the 9 CDBG-CV projects awarded in PY2020 as none had reached completion in that program year.
+Please note, the WVDED will continue to oversee the above CDBG-CV projects as none were completed during the program year.